DavideTraini/ViT-Visual-Interpretability/README.md

 - **utils**: contains some functions used for the visualization of AUCs and heatmaps.
 - **feature_extractor.py**: contains the definition of the feature extractor class used by ViT and DeiT models.
 - **hook.py**: contains the definition of the hook classes used by ViT and DeiT models.
-- **mlex.py**: contains the implementation of the model described in the paper.
+- **mutex.py**: contains the implementation of the model described in the paper.

-The **imgs_idx** file contains the indexes of the images used for testing our approach, which are selected from the [ImageNet 2012 validation dataset](https://image-net.org/challenges/LSVRC/2012/2012-downloads.php).
-You need to login and click on ILSVRC2012, after this download the 'Development kit (Task 1 & 2)', that contains the ground truth labels, and the 'Validation images (all tasks)'.
+The **imgs_idx** file contains the indexes of the images used for testing our approach, which are selected from the ImageNet 2012 validation dataset.
+To download the dataset you need to login on [ImageNet site](https://image-net.org/challenges/LSVRC/2012/2012-downloads.php) and click on ILSVRC2012, after this download the 'Development kit (Task 1 & 2)', that contains the ground truth labels, and the 'Validation images (all tasks)'.

 ## Parameters